humanwhocodes/humanfs/docs/decisions.md

 ## Decision

-The `Fsx` class should handle parameter validation for all of its methods.
+The `Hfs` class should handle parameter validation for all of its methods.

 ## Rationale

 Asking impl implementors to all implement the same input validation is a waste of everyone's time.
-Because an impl is designed to be used inside of `Fsx`, I can lighten implementor burden by handling parameter validation centrally and remove that from the requirements for writing an impl.
+Because an impl is designed to be used inside of `Hfs`, I can lighten implementor burden by handling parameter validation centrally and remove that from the requirements for writing an impl.

 # 2023-12-07 The `text()`, `json()`, and `arrayBuffer()` methods will not throw on a missing file